Superrehtard/old_diaspora_wiki/Run-Diasporas-Components.md

 ### Run the websocket server

 Run `bundle exec ruby script/websocket_server.rb` to start websockets on port 8080.
 Change port in config/application.yml.
-The websocket server is not essential and only provides the live updates to the webfrontend.
+The websocket server is not essential and only provides the [[WebSockets|live updates to the webfrontend]].
 It has nothing to do with federation.

 ### Run the resque worker